 Ana Montes, former U.S. analyst convicted of spying for Cuba, is released from prison

-Ana Montes, a former U.S. defense intelligence analyst who was convicted of spying for Cuba, has been released from federal prison.
+Ana Montes, a former U.S. defense intelligence analyst who was convicted of spying for Cuba, has been released from federal prison in Fort Worth, Texas.

-Montes, 65, was released on Friday after serving a majority of her 25 year sentence, according to a spokesman for the Federal Bureau of Prisons.
+Montes, 65, was released on Friday after serving a majority of her 25-year sentence, according to a spokesman for the Federal Bureau of Prisons, adding that her early release was based on good behavior.

 Montes was an analyst with the Defense Intelligence Agency for 16 years, starting in 1985.
 During her career, she was highly regarded for her expertise about Cuba.
 But under the radar, Montes used coded messages and water-soluble paper to disclose classified information.
 Among the secrets she gave to the Cuban government were the identities of four U.S. spies in Cuba.